The Ultimate Guide on How to Open a Gym or Studio

 Creating a solid membership contract takes time.
 You may go through multiple iterations before you have a document that protects your business.
 As this is a legal document, you may want to have a lawyer review it.

-Make sure to check state health club laws to verify specifics of what needs to be included legally in the contract.
+Make sure to check state fitness business regulations to verify specifics of what needs to be included legally in the contract.

 Below are suggested categories to include in a membership contract.